Toppled Bashir moved from residence to Khartoum's Kobar prison: relatives

 Oryem said Bashir had yet to contact Kampala for possible refuge, but added that there was no harm in considering the fallen Sudanese leader for political asylum.

-There was no immediate comment from the ICC in The Hague.
-ICC member states, which include Uganda, are obligated to hand over indictees who enter their territory.
+In The Hague, an International Criminal Court spokesman declined comment “on hypothetical situations”.
+ICC member states, which include Uganda, are legally obliged to hand over indictees who enter their territory.

 Bashir has defied the ICC by visiting several ICC member states.
 Diplomatic rows broke out when he went to South Africa in 2015 and Jordan in 2017 and both declined to arrest him for extradition to the ICC in the Netherlands.